JoJo's Bizarre Adventure: Stone Ocean: Plot

 Set in 2011 in the United States, Jolyne Cujoh is sentenced to 15 years in prison after being involved in a car accident and framed for the vehicular manslaughter of a pedestrian.
 She is imprisoned at Green Dolphin Street Prison near Port St. Lucie, Florida, nicknamed the "Aquarium".
-Her father, Jotaro Kujo, gives her a pendant that causes her to awaken a Stand.
+Her father, Jotaro Kujo, visits her in prison, and she is upset, as he has been an absent figure for years.
+He gives her a pendant that causes her to awaken a Stand.
 Following a series of inexplicable events, Jotaro informs his daughter that a disciple of Dio framed her in order to kill her in prison.
 Jotaro attempts to break her out, but the frame-up is revealed to be a trap for Jotaro; following a confrontation against a Stand named Whitesnake, Jotaro's memories and Stand are stolen, putting him in a medically unresponsive state.

 With Jolyne's new resolve of wanting to save her father, she swears to find the culprit hiding within the prison.
 Jolyne assembles a gang of fellow inmates, including Narciso Anasui, a convicted murderer; Ermes Costello, who wants to locate her sister's killer at Green Dolphin Street; and Weather Report, an amnesiac inmate.
 The gang also includes Emporio Alnino, a boy born within the prison whose mother was killed, and Foo Fighters, a sentient colony of plankton possessing a dead inmate.
 Jolyne recovers Jotaro's Stand and memories, and discovers that Whitesnake's user is the prison chaplain, Enrico Pucci; she manages to escape in pursuit of him.

 At Cape Canaveral, Pucci follows the instructions in Dio's diary to achieve Heaven, evolving his Stand Whitesnake into C-Moon, with the ability to control gravity, and ultimately Made in Heaven, which gives him superhuman speed and accelerates time with the exception of living beings.
 During the ensuing battle, Jotaro arrives to help Jolyne and her group after recovering his Stand and memories.
 Pucci intends to bring humanity into the next cycle of time by accelerating time beyond the end of the universe, which will cause humanity to subconsciously know their fates and wipe the Joestar bloodline from existence as revenge for Dio.
 Using Made in Heaven, he kills off the group one-by-one, including Jotaro.
 However, Jolyne's sacrifice allows Emporio to survive long enough for Pucci to accidentally grant him Weather Report's eponymous Stand.
 He is then killed by Emporio, using Weather Report to immobilize Pucci through oxygen poisoning before finishing him off.
 After the universe reaches its end and begins anew, Emporio meets reincarnations of the rest of the cast, now living different but happier lives.